Buying property in Bourgogne-Franche-Comté

 Bourgogne-Franche-Comté is best known for its natural beauty.
 This region is one of rolling hills, huge open green spaces, mountains, lakes and forests.

-There are several medieval abbeys in the region which are will worth a visit.
+There are several medieval abbeys in the region which are well worth a visit.
 One even dates back to 910.
 The region is home to several UNESCO World Heritage Sites, one of which is the citadel of Besancon, an ancient town famous for watchmaking.
-It’s also been named “the greenest city in France”– perfect for those appreciate the outdoors.
+It’s also been named “the greenest city in France”– perfect for those who appreciate the outdoors.

-Wine-lovers will enjoy Macon, a town known for its “foodie” appeal.
+Wine lovers will enjoy Macon, a town known for its “foodie” appeal.
 It has a pretty port and hosts an annual wine festival, Les Grands Vins de France, each spring.

 Agriculture and tourism-based economies thrive in this region and there are plenty of seasonal jobs and full-time employment in the winegrowing and gastronomy-related sectors.

-Property buyers in Bourgogne-Franche-Comté lead an authentically French life: the best food and drink, breathtaking natural beauty, a network of winding canals and a rich history
+Property buyers in Bourgogne-Franche-Comté lead an authentically French life: the best food and drink, breathtaking natural beauty, a network of winding canals and a rich history.

 Steps to buying property in Bourgogne-Franche-Comté